CSerratore/cserratore.github.io/src/content/articles/build-the-right-thing/index.md

 By the eight round, Foreman's fatigue began to show.
 Both his attacking and defensive ability diminished.

 Spotting the opportunity Ali was waiting for, he wasted no time in taking advantage.
-Ali, was once again pinned on the ropes.
-But Ali had plenty of attack power still in the tank.
+Ali was once again pinned on the ropes, but had plenty of attack power still in the tank.
 Ali pivoted and countered with a combination of hard right and left hooks that brought Foreman down to the canvas in a stunning victory.

 George Foreman entered the match as the clear favourite.
 He had the tactical advantage and a predictable game plan.